-If you are happy with the data displayed, but want to change the order in which it is displayed, click (or tap) and drag a column header to move it left or right.
+If you are happy with the data displayed but want to change the order in which it appears, click (or tap) and drag a column header to move it left or right.

 If you want to add more information to the tab, you have a lot to choose from.
-To see what you can add, right-click or long-press a column header and click or tap "Select columns".
+To see what you can add, right-click or long-press a column header and click or tap on “Select columns.”

-If you have a column open that you don't need any longer, you can hide it by right-clicking or long-pressing the column's header and selecting "Hide column.”
+If you have a column open that you don't need any longer, you can hide it by right-clicking or long-pressing the column's header and select “Hide column.”

-How to End Processes from the Details Tab in the Windows 8 Task Manager
+How to end processes from the Details tab in the Task Manager

-One of the most common uses for this tab is to quickly end processes to free up system resources.
-To simply end a task, just select it and click or tap “End task” from the bottom-right corner of the window.
+One of the most common uses for this tab is to stop processes quickly, to free up system resources.
+To end a task, just select it and click or tap “End task” from the bottom-right corner of the window.

 You can also right-click or long-press the process name and click or tap “End task.”
 This method also gives you the option to select “End process tree.”

-This will not only end the process you right-click, but also every other process associated with it.
+This will not only end the process you right-clicked but also every other process associated with it.

-While ending processes is useful and a common task, you can do a whole lot more with the Details tab.
-Using the context menu you get from right-clicking or long-pressing a process, you can select a number of options to change the way the process runs on your computer.
+While terminating processes is useful and a common task, you can do a whole lot more with the Details tab.
+Access the context menu by right-clicking or long-pressing a process.
+Then, you can select some options to change the way that process runs on your Windows computer.

 Select “Set priority” to increase or decrease the priority your system gives a process when resources are divided up.
-Raising the priority will make the selected process run better, but it could destabilize the rest of your system and even cause a crash.
-To avoid major performance issues, never raise priority more than a single step at a time.
-If you want to raise it up higher, test each step before progressing past.
+Raising the priority will make the chosen process run better, but it could destabilize the rest of your system and even cause a crash.
+To avoid performance issues, never raise priority more than a single step at a time.
+If you want to raise it up even higher, test each step before progressing further.

-Select “Set affinity” to link your selected process to a specific processor or core on your system.
+Select “Set affinity” to link your selected process to a particular processor or core on your system.

-Select the core or cores you want the process to run on and then click or tap "OK."
+Choose the core or cores you want the process to run on and then click or tap on OK.

-While it may seem a better idea to let Windows divvy up the load evenly among all cores, certain older applications that were designed for a single-core processor might run better when pushed on to a single core.
+While it may seem a better idea to let Windows divvy up the load evenly among all cores, certain older applications like old games from the 90s or 2000s that were designed for a single-core processor might run better when pushed onto a single core.

-This will analyze the process and list all subprocesses that are currently attempting to complete a task.
-Killing these subprocess will often free up the parent process allowing you to save data that might otherwise be lost.
+This will examine the process and list all subprocesses that are currently attempting to complete a task.
+Killing these subprocesses will often free up the parent process allowing you to save data that might otherwise be lost.
 You can also research the offending subprocesses to see why they may be using resources so heavily.